-- GFORFLU (optional): set to specify the specific version of gfortran to be used if more than one is available (i.e. if on your machine gfortran points to a version < 4.6, and gfortran46 points to version 4.6, you can set GFORFLU to gfortran46 and happily use the Fluka gfortran 64 bits version).
+- GFORFLU (optional): set to specify the specific version of gfortran to be used if more than one is available (i.e. if on your machine gfortran points to a version < 8.x, and gfortran8 points to version 8.x, you can set GFORFLU to gfortran8 and happily use the FLUKA gfortran 64 bits version).